codeforamerica/form-flow/README.md

 #### Reveal

-There is a `reveal` fragment is based on the [Honeycrisp reveal element](https://honeycrisp.herokuapp.com/cfa/styleguide#molecules-reveal) component.
+There is a `reveal` fragment that is based on the [Honeycrisp reveal element](https://honeycrisp.herokuapp.com/cfa/styleguide#molecules-reveal) component.